Land Rover servicing, repairs and ownership

 Buying a used vehicle can be a chancy business.
 Topside the paintwork may gleam, but underneath there may be rot in the chassis and damage to the suspension - existence of a current MOT is no guide to the vehicles condition.
 There are a lot of rascals selling unroadworthy vehicles.

-Ideally you should obtain an AA or RAC inspection, or at the very least take a close look underneath
+Ideally you should obtain an AA or RAC inspection, or at the very least take a close look underneath.
+It is surprising how many people will buy a vehicle unseen.

 Magazines such as Land Rover Owner International can give you a good idea of what to look for.